National Database and Registration Authority: History

+National Database and Registration Authority (NADRA) was established on 10 March 2000 under the Government of President Pervez Musharraf.

-After the independence of Pakistan, Prime Minister Liaquat Ali Khan launched the Personal Identity System (PIS) program to register, manage and issue national identification cards to all the citizens of Pakistan and Muslim refugees settling in Pakistan.
-Changes were carried out by Election Commission of Pakistan in 1965 for the process of the voter's registration to hold the nationwide 1965 presidential election.
-In 1969–70, the amendments in the PIS program continued by the Election Commission until the election commission supervised the 1970 general elections.
+After the independence of Pakistan in 1947, Prime Minister Liaquat Ali Khan launched the Personal Identity System (PIS) program to register, manage and issue national identification cards to all the citizens of Pakistan and Muslim refugees settling in Pakistan.

-After the 1971 war resulted in East Pakistan gaining independence as Bangladesh, a new statistical database system was needed to ensure the safety of Pakistan's citizens as well as the national security of the country as questions were being raised over who was a Pakistani and who was not.
-So the Bhutto regime introduced a national registration act in the Parliament of Pakistan to establish an authority to issue photo IDs to all registered Pakistani citizens.
-In 1973, a new database system was codified under the Second Amendment, §30, of the Constitution of Pakistan to perform and contain the statistical database of the citizens of Pakistan.
-Registration of Pakistan's citizens and statistic database in government's computer accounts was started in 1973, with the promulgation of the Constitution of the country.
-This new program was visioned and started by then Prime Minister Zulfikar Ali Bhutto.

-In 1973, in a parliamentary session, Bhutto stated in parliament to the people of Pakistan, "due to the absence of full statistical database of the people of this country, this country is operating in utter darkness".
-The government started issuing the National Identity Card (NIC) numbers to its citizens and started to establish government databases of the people in government computers.

-National Database and Registration Authority (NADRA) was established on 10 March 2000, by merging Directorate General of Registration Pakistan, a department created under the 1973 Constitution, with the National Database Organisation (NDO), an attached department under the Ministry of Interior, Government of Pakistan created for the 1998 census.
 NADRA is an autonomous body to operate independently with the mandate to replace the old directorate general of Registration with a computerised system of registering 150 million citizens, NADRA launched the Multi-Biometric National Identity Card project developed in conformance with international security documentation issuance practices in the year 2000.
 The program replaced the paper based Personal Identity System of Pakistan that had been in use since 1973.
 To date, over 96 million citizens in Pakistan and abroad have utilised the system and its allied services to receive tamper-resistant ISO standard Identification Documents.
 The organization flourished in the time period of former Chairman Mr. Ali Arshad Hakeem.

 Computerised National Identity Card

 The Computerised National Identity Card (CNIC) is a computerised national identity card issued by NADRA to Pakistani citizens.
-The CNIC was introduced in 2000 and, by 2012, over 89.5 million CNICs had been issued.
+The CNIC was introduced in 2000 and, by 2025, over 225 million CNICs had been issued.